bobleesj/electron-microscopy-algorithms/README.md

-Every Python code needed to do electron microscopy
+Optimized Python code to do electron microscopy

 Principles

+- Each notebook should self-contained so that it can be passed between emails and Slack.
+- Only use for-loop for sequantial tasks
 - Don't import uncommon Python packages Ex) `bobleesj.widget`
-- Each notebook is self-contained so that it can be passed between emails and Slack

 Scope